LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 RAJA maintains three levels of project access on it GitHub project:

-  * **Core team member.** Individuals considered to be on the core RAJA team.
-    They participate in project meetings, discussions, etc. and are members of the LLNL GitHub organization and the ``RAJA-core`` GitHub team.
-They have privileges to create branches, push code changes to the RAJA repo, make PRs and merge them when they are approved and all checks have passed.
+  * **Core team members.** Individuals on the core RAJA team are frequent RAJA contributors and participate regularly in project meetings, discussions, and other project activities.
+They are members of the LLNL GitHub organization and the ``RAJA-core`` GitHub team.
+Their project privileges include the ability to create branches in the repository, push code changes to the RAJA repo, make PRs, and merge them when they are approved and all checks have passed.
-  * **Regular contributors.** Individuals who are members of the LLNL GitHub organization and the ``RAJA-contrib`` GitHub team are considered sufficiently frequent contributors that they have been given permissions to create branches, push code changes to the RAJA repo, and make PRs.
-    However, and this is mainly due to the way GitHub structures its project access levels, these individuals cannot merge PRs.
+  * **Regular contributors.** Individuals, who are not on the core RAJA team, but are members of the LLNL GitHub organization and are involved in some aspects of RAJA development are considered regular contributors.
+They are members of the ``RAJA-contrib`` GitHub team.
+Their project privileges include the ability to create branches in the repository, push code changes to the RAJA repo, and make PRs.
+However, they may not merge PRs and must coordinate with the core team to have their work included in the develop branch.
+This is mainly due to the way GitHub structures its project access levels.
-  * **Everyone else.** Anyone with a GitHub account is welcome to contribute to the RAJA project.
-Individuals outside of the previous two groups can make PRs in the RAJA project, but must do so from a branch on a *fork* of the RAJA repo.
+  * **Everyone else.** Anyone with a GitHub account is welcome to contribute to RAJA.
+Individuals outside of the two groups described above can make PRs in the RAJA project, but must do so from a branch on a *fork* of the RAJA repo.
 This is described below.

 =======================